 Local Head Start programs visit our school in the spring.
-The students spend time in a PreK classroom and take a tour of the school.
+The students spend time in a Kindergarten classroom and take a tour of the school.
 Our PreK classes spend half-day in a Kindergarten class in the spring to help with transitioning.
 We provide tours to new families upon request.

-6. If applicable, describe how the school will We work with our feeder middle school to help transition our 5th graders to

-implement strategies to facilitate effective 6th grade.
-Our 5th graders visit and tour the feeder middle school in the spring

-transitions for students from middle grades of each year.
-If our 5th graders are attending a magnet or specialized school

-to high school and from high school to rather than the feeder middle school, visits are arranged for those students

-postsecondary education also.

-including:Coordination with institutions of

-higher education, employers, and local

-partners; and Increased student access to

-early college, high school, or dual or

-concurrent enrollment opportunities or

-career counseling to identify student interest

-and skills.
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; and lncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.